 VOTING BETWEEN RECRUITMENT EVENTS and ADDITIONAL EVALUATIONS: A chapter must conduct voting in between recruitment events.
 Voting will consist of previously determined Likert scale range of 1-5.
 The option for individual members to offer private comments visible only to EVC may also be made available.
 Votes will be tabulated by EVC.
-Only members who have met a PNM during a recruitment round may cast a vote on that PNM.
+Only members who have met a PNM during may cast a vote on that PNM.
 There will be no discussion during this process.
+Members may write Recommendation Forms for all PNMs they know prior to recruitment or sponsor a PNM in the Fraternity approved recruitment management software prior to preference.